The Best & Most Comfortable Bedsheets of 2022 (Updated March ’22)

 This four-piece sheet set lives up to its name by being one of the softest around.
 Made from high-quality viscose and bamboo, this set will keep you super cool in the summer.
 In fact, this sheet set will keep you 3 degrees cooler than traditional cotton sheets which helps you sleep much better.
 The bamboo is woven into the sheets and naturally helps repel odors and allergens that often cause loss of sleep.
 This set comes with one king fitted sheet, one king flat sheet, and two king pillowcases.
 Another feature that so many people love about this set is that fact that it’s eco-friendly which helps protect the planet.
 This luxurious sheet set is backed by Cariloha and comes with a lifetime warranty.
 So if you are not 100% satisfied with this product you can simply send it back for a refund.
 If you want to learn more read my full review or see our quick information chart.

 “I was given a Sheex Original Performance Sheet set for my birthday last summer and I simply love it!
 I used it in my summer home and man did it keep me cool while visiting.
-I would recommend this set to those who toss and turn at night due to night time sweating.”
+I would recommend this set to those who toss and turn at night due to nighttime sweating.”

 Are you looking for a durable yet comfortable sheet set for your king bed?
 If so, the Sheex Original Performance sheet set is the perfect product for your bedroom.
 This amazing set comes with a king fitted sheet, a flat sheet, and two king pillowcases.
 The fitted sheet offers you a precision fit that helps it stay tightly secured to your mattress giving you more control.
 Made from a blend of 87% polyester and 13% spandex this sheet set was designed with temperature in mind.
 Because of its unique blend, this set allows your body to stay cooler at night during those warm summer months.
 In fact, the set is 50% more breathable than traditional cotton sheets giving you lots of added comfort.
 Smooth against the skin, these sheets will surround you with the comfort you expect.
 For more information, please read my full review here.